Pseudo-spontaneous $U(1)$ Symmetry Breaking in Hydrodynamics and Holography: Holographic Superfluid with a Massive Gauge Field

 Moving on, we consider the quasi-normal modes at non-zero momentum.
 Including the leading finite momentum contribution \eqref{fufu} the generalised hydrodynamic dispersion relations for this setup read

 where

 The mode that becomes damped is the charge diffusion of the spontaneously broken phase, while the Goldstone diffusion remains gapless.
-In figure \ref{fig7} we compare quasi-normal mode data to the $k^2$-coefficients in equation \eqref{didi} -- for $D_\pm$ we have used values extracted from the purely spontaneous regime for all quantities except $\Gamma$; this is tantamount to considering the parameters $D_\pm$ only at leading order in $M_A$.
+In figure \ref{fig7} we compare quasi-normal mode data to the $k^2$-coefficients in equation \eqref{didi}; for $D_\pm$ we have used values extracted from the purely spontaneous regime for all quantities except $\Gamma$ -- this is tantamount to considering the parameters $D_\pm$ only at leading order in $M_A$.

-In figure \ref{fig7a} we show the dispersion relations of the low-lying quasi-normal modes, together with the hydrodynamic expressions in equations \eqref{didi0} and \eqref{didi}.
-For small dimensionless momentum $k/T \ll 1$ and small values of the breaking (the gauge field mass), the formulae \eqref{didi} are in good agreement with the quasi-normal modes.
+In figure \ref{fig7a} we show the dispersion relations of the low-lying quasi-normal modes together with the hydrodynamic expressions in equations \eqref{didi0} and \eqref{didi} in the right-hand panel.
+For small dimensionless momentum, $k/T \ll 1$, and small values of the breaking (the gauge field mass) the formulae \eqref{didi} are in good agreement with the quasi-normal modes.